opentica/inventoryD-demo-app/README.md

-# To Build the project from source file
-- Import maven project in the eclipse
-- Change the database configuration as per your need in the application.properties
-- Build the project using maven/eclipse

-## Download Java App Agent
+# Download Java App Agent
 Download AppServerAgen.zip file from the controller getting started Screen

-## Build and start the application
+# Build and start the application

 ```